Capitol Hill Shops

 1523 10th Ave., Capitol Hill

 This long-standing Seattle institution has been around for years—but it continues to march a bit ahead of the curve.
 While it originally launched in a small, subterranean space, it now boasts the breadth of a mini-department store offering labels like Rachel Comey, Dieppa Restrepo, and Raquel Allegra.
 In addition to the deep racks of clothing and accessories, Totokaelo is offering more and more in the way of home goods.
 There are ceramics from Michelle Quan, Doug Johnston baskets, and hand towels by Kontex.
-There's also a brand new location in New York.
+There's also a location in New York.

 You may also like